 Let’s now hear from Laura of Hazle Moon Photography

 The Pregnancy and postpartum periods are such a special time and deserve to be documented.
 I often meet women who express their regret at not having maternity portraits done and it goes by in a flash!

 No matter what your size, a professional photographer can help you feel amazing about the experience.

 Here are a few tips to get the most out of your shoot and ensure you end up with photos that you’ll treasure forever:

-I have a wardrobe of maternity dresses for my clients to use during sessions.
+I have a wardrobe of plus size maternity dresses for my clients to use during sessions like the white lace one.
 These specialty dresses are specifically made for photo shoots and emphasize your beautiful bump.

 Trust Your Photographer

-See even more inspiring plus size photography images and stories via the Plus Mommy Instagram page.
+See even more inspiring plus size photography images and stories via the Plus Size Birth Instagram page.